Capital of Nepal

-Despite Being a city highly influenced by modernization, the culture of treating visitors equal to God is still practiced in Kathmandu.
+Despite Being a city highly influenced by modernization, the culture of treating visitors equally to God is still practiced in Kathmandu.

-Once you start knowing people in Kathmandu, you will find out that you are no longer a stranger.
+Once you start to know people in Kathmandu, you will find out that you are no longer a stranger.
 However, people belong to various caste cultures, religions, races, and classes but they show a sense of humanity among all.

-People in Kathmandu are warm, friendly, and respectful toward the visitors.
-Kathmandu is a secular city and home to multiple caste, religions, races, cultures, and traditions.
+People in Kathmandu are warm, friendly, and respectful toward visitors.
+Kathmandu is a secular city and home to multiple castes, religions, races, cultures, and traditions.

 People from different backgrounds and different castes, cultures, and religions have come to Kathmandu to form a diverse community.
 However, the natives of Kathmandu are Newars.

 Newars are the original natives of Kathmandu since the early ages but later after the unification of Nepal led by King Prithvi Narayan Shah, he made Kathmandu the capital of Nepal.